localhost9001/Bags/README.md

 - **Account Color Coding** — Assign any of ~48 curated colors (organized by hue family) to each trading account for visual distinction throughout the app.
 - **Account Status Badges** — Animated glowing toggle in account modals to set status as Eval, Funded, Live, or Practice.
 Status badge displayed throughout the app.
 - **Account Number Tracking** — Optional account number field displayed in account cards, settings, and the aggregate view.
+- **Per-Account Max Loss Limit + Liquidation Buffer** — The account create/edit modal now has a **Max Loss Limit** input (e.g. `2000` for a 50K eval) and a companion **Liquidation Buffer** input (default `100`) that captures the dollar cushion your prop firm allows past the stated drawdown before the account is auto-liquidated.
+New accounts default to `2000 / 100`; existing accounts are left blank so no limit is silently imposed.
+Negatives and non-numeric input are clamped to `0`.
+These values feed the [Trailing Liquidation Line](#visual--animation) overlay on both equity curves and use the Topstep trailing formula `threshold = min(HWM, maxLoss + buffer) - (maxLoss + buffer)` so the rail locks at your starting balance the moment your peak equity climbs past the cap.
+Set Max Loss to `0` (or leave blank) to turn the overlay off for that account.
 - **Privacy Blur Mode** — Toggle in Settings > Preferences to blur all account numbers app-wide.
 Click any blurred number to temporarily reveal it.
 - **Customizable Dashboard Layout** — Drag and reorder dashboard widgets (stats, equity, charts, recent trades, streaks) into your preferred layout.
 Order persists across sessions.
 - **Blown Account Tracker** — "Blew" button on each account card in Settings.
 Pops a modal asking if it was a Trump tweet or self-inflicted, then closes the account and archives it to a blown accounts graveyard with final P&L, trade count, and date.